 No one lands there anymore.
 Planetary mining firms ignore it on their charts.
 Prospectors do the same.
 Rumor says the asteroid is possessed.

 Regardless, it is true there have been 12 failed attempts to mine or establish mining colonies on (1930) Lucifer.
-A carbonaceous C group asteroid from the outer regions, 34 kilometers in diameter, valued at more than 100 trillion dollars.
+A carbonaceous C group asteroid from the outer regions, 34 kilometers in diameter, is valued at more than 100 trillion dollars.

 So, it came as little surprise the latest endeavor to vanquish Lucifer meet with trouble.
-Staking a claim on this black arrowhead spinning in the asteroid belt, a group of unlicensed prospectors found themselves stranded, careening out of control after a mining accident.
-What was supposed to be a controlled nuclear explosion got out of hand.
+Staking a claim on this black arrowhead spinning in the asteroid belt, a group of unlicensed prospectors found themselves stranded, and careening out of control after a mining accident.
+What was supposed to be a directed nuclear explosion got out of hand.

 A miniature device meant to open and explore a new vein of helium-3 went haywire.
 The drilling warhead exploded at 20x the dialed in strength.
 The asteroid split, and fractured into thousands of pieces.

-The prospectors and mining crews were separated into two groups, clinging to life on giant flakes of rock.
+The prospectors and mining crews were separated into two groups clinging to life on giant flakes of rock.
 Floating in the debris field the men were stunned.
 The exit wound from the asteroid spread out hundreds of miles in a matter of seconds.

 Explosive ordnance officer, John Kearney, and the lead prospector, Reggie Reynolds, were killed in the initial explosion.
 Standing too close to the blast, their space suits were compromised by debris and the large shockwave.

 Unconfirmed reports from survivors imply the explosives man, and prospect leader ignored warnings, and attempts by others to stop them from placing the explosive.

 Reports from multiple sources also confirm the two men walked right up to the nuclear mining device before detonation.